incisrdg/BB510-610_fall_2025/Week 4: Evaluation of AlphaFold predicted models/Week 4: Evaluation of AlphaFold predicted models.md

 ❓ Take-home assignment guidline:

-- For the two entries listed in the first section, evaluate the structures based on their pLDDT and PAE scores, examine the TED domains, and provide a detailed discussion of the annotated domain’s function.
+- For the two entries listed in the first section, evaluate the structures based on their pLDDT and PAE scores, examine the TED domains, and provide a detailed discussion of the annotated domain’s function. (max 3 sentences for each entry)

 - For the second entry, assess the structures with respect to their pLDDT, PAE, and TED domains, and provide a detailed discussion on disorders.